solislemuslab/minaa/README.md

 - **-p**: passthrough; whether or not to write the input files into the output folder.
   - Require: none.
   - Default: the files are not passed through to the output folder.
-  - Note: The output reflects the input data after having been processed by the algorithm, this is not a direct copy and paste.
+  - Note: the output reflects the input data after having been processed by the algorithm, this is not a direct copy and paste.
 - **-t**: timestamp; the output folder's name includes the date and time of execution.
   - Require: none.
   - Default: the output folder's name does not include date and time.
 - **-g**: greekstamp; the output folder's name includes the values for alpha and beta.
   - Require: none.
   - Default: the output folder's name does not include the values for alpha and beta.
 - **-s**: similarity conversion; for each entry in the given biological matrix, the value (post normalization) is replaced with 1 - value.
-Use this if and only if the provided biological matrix is a similarity matrix.
   - Require: none.
   - Default: the given biological matrix is left as is.
+  - Note: use this if and only if the provided biological matrix is a similarity matrix.

 ### Outputs